-The intimate self is described as a part of the self the individuals just share with those close to them such as friends or family.
+The intimate self is a part of the self that individuals share only with those close to them, such as friends or family.
 For example, an individual might be more relaxed after work and wear casual or pajama-style garments around the house in front of their family members.

-Lastly, secret self refers to aspects of the self that one does not share with others.
-For example, this transwoman describes how she would sometimes dress in women- or girl-gendered garments without letting others know.
-Trans people experience significant discrimination; therefore, the transition or coming-out process for trans people is complex and may include a variety of experiences such as experimenting in the secret self space with different clothing styles.
+Finally, secret self refers to aspects of the self that one does not share with others.
+For example, one transwoman describes how she would sometimes dress in female-gendered garments without letting others know (Coates, 2016).
+Trans people experience significant discrimination (National Center for Transgender Equality, 2022); therefore, the transition and coming-out process for trans people is complex and may include a variety of experiences, such as experimenting in the secret-self space with different clothing styles.

-According to symbolic interaction theory, individuals negotiate their appearance (and public and intimate self) in social interactions (Goffman, 1959).
-In symbolic interaction theory, the “program” refers to your response to your own appearance.
-In this process of the program, you evaluate your own appearance based upon how you look in the mirror and/or how you think others might perceive you.
-The concept of the generalized other is what you think others might expect to think of a particular identity.
-For example, if you are a librarian, you might wear a cardigan and glasses as these are sometimes stereotypes associated with librarian styles or how individuals might assume librarians might dress.
-In symbolic interaction theory, the “review” is also a part of identity negotiations in symbolic interaction theory.
-The review is the evaluation of one’s appearance from others.
-People can provide both verbal and non-verbal reviews.
-Verbal examples include, “wow, I love that shirt” or “that makes you look terrible.”
-Non-verbal reviews could include holding one’s purse closer to one’s chest as you walk by someone; this is a frequently reported experience by Black men.
+According to symbolic interaction theory, individuals negotiate their appearances (and public and intimate selves) in social interactions (Goffman, 1959).
+In this theory, the program is a term that refers to your response to your own appearance.
+In the process of the program, you evaluate your own appearance based on how you look in the mirror and/or how you think others might perceive you.
+The concept of the generalized other is what you expect others to think of a particular identity.
+For example, if you are a librarian, you might wear a cardigan and glasses, as these are sometimes stereotypes associated with librarians or how individuals might assume librarians dress.
+In symbolic interaction theory, the review is also a part of identity negotiations in symbolic interaction theory.
+The review is others’ evaluation of one’s appearance.
+People can give both verbal and nonverbal reviews.
+Verbal examples include “Wow, I love that shirt” or “That makes you look terrible.”
+Nonverbal reviews include, for example, a person holding their purse closer to their chest as they walk by you; Black men frequently report this experience (Lowe, 2000).

 Blumhagen, D. W. (1979).
 The doctor’s white coat: The image of the physician in modern America.
 Annals of Internal Medicine, 91, 111–116.

 Coleman, C. (2000, February 2).
 Just playing doctor?
 Shorter coats make residents feel naked.
-The Wall Street Journal, Sec.
-A.
+Wall Street Journal..